Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs model: Review on the minimal composite Higgs model

-If $\sin[2](h/f)=v/f$, the masses of $W^\pm$ and $Z$ bosons are generated exactly as in SM.
-The mass functions of bosons are different from those in SM:
+If $\sin[2](h/f)=v/f$, the masses of $W^\pm$ and $Z$ bosons are generated exactly as in the SM.
+The mass functions of bosons are different from those in the SM:

-Similar to SM, we consider only the contribution of top quark to be significant.
-In the UV, top quark interacts with the composite fields in the form of partial compositeness,
+Similar to the SM, we consider only the contribution of top quark to be significant.
+In the UV, top quark interacts with the composite fields in the form of partial composites,

 The top and bottom quarks need to be embedded in $\bar\psi$ with a suitable representation of SO(5) so that after breaking up they give the mass and interaction terms as SM.
-There are many ways to choose the representation for the multiplet and each will give different results.
+There are many ways to choose the representation for the multiplet, and each will give different results.
 The simplest is to use the $\vb 5$ representation for each multiplet, namely

 In this case, $t_L$ is embedded in the $SO(4)$ quadruplet in the $Q_L$ multiplet as above to be exactly equivalent to the $\vb 2_{-1/2}$ doublet.
 Note that the zero elements in the above multiplets are actually physical values of the non-dynamical fields, and since they have no physical role, we can safely set them to zero and continue the calculation.
 To be able to write the Lagrangian when the composite part is near the vacuum $\vv F$, we apply a Goldstone matrix to $Q_L$ and $T_R$.
 We can do this because the quark multiplets have a global symmetry of $\SO{5}$ and the Goldstone matrix itself is a certain rotation of the $\SO{5}$ group,